 Students should themselves keep a record (CV, portfolio, list of publications) of the activities which they intend to present for credit towards the components of the degree.
-Descriptions of work completed elsewhere than the University may be submitted using the form "Completion of Postgraduate Studies" on the faculty web pages or in another manner approved by the supervisor.
+Descriptions of work completed elsewhere than the University may be submitted in a manner approved by the supervisor.